 - Shaping the global agenda

-The proposed research strategy (Pillar 2) covers the full One-Health spectrum addressing human and animal health as well as the role of the environment.
+The research strategy covers the full One-Health spectrum addressing human and animal health as well as the role of the environment, and links research and innovation with policy development.

 Research collaboration initiatives